Elehuris Montero Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The left-hander last appeared on Wednesday, June 28 against the Colorado Rockies, when he threw six scoreless innings while giving up one hit.
+- The right-hander last pitched on Sunday against the San Diego Padres, when he went six innings, allowing one earned run while giving up four hits.

-- The 35-year-old has put up an ERA of 2.55, with 9.9 strikeouts per nine innings, in 16 games this season.
-Opposing hitters have a .216 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.